testsigmahq/testsigma-docs/src/pages/docs/configuration/storage-types.md

 ---
 ## [Azure cloud:](#azure-cloud)

 If you already have an Azure cloud account, you can use the subscription with Testsigma to store and access files.
-Testsigma can access files stored here an push execution files like logs and screenshots here for storage.
+Testsigma can access files stored here and push execution files like logs and screenshots here for storage.

 ![Azure Cloud as Storage](https://docs.testsigma.com/images/Integrations/StoragTypes/fifth.png)